MENU

 Introduction

 Urban landscape irrigation is one of the largest growing water use sectors in Florida.
-The state's Water Management Districts have been working collectively to find ways to assist urban water users to irrigate more efficiently and to enhance planning and regulatory programs in order to conserve water.
+The state's water management districts have been working collectively to find ways to assist urban water users to irrigate more efficiently and to enhance planning and regulatory programs in order to conserve water.
 There is adequate research information to make specific recommendations, such as the specific cultural practices or systems approaches that could be applied to decrease turfgrass water use.
 Those recommendations could be used immediately to conserve water and maintain turfgrass quality and its functional benefits to society.

-The calculation of net irrigation requirements for turfgrass is essential for determining water allocation and can help to determine irrigation scheduling.
-This series of publications explains the process of estimating net irrigation requirements for Florida turfgrasses.
+The calculation of net irrigation requirements for turfgrass is essential for water allocation and can help scientists and irrigation managers to determine irrigation scheduling.
+This Net Irrigation Requirements for Florida Turfgrass Lawns series explains the process of estimating net irrigation requirements for Florida turfgrasses.
 The process used here gives a long-term (30-year) historical analysis of turfgrass monthly net irrigation requirements.
-The first article in the series explains how the weather data was gathered and checked for quality; the second article shows the calculation of evapotranspiration for selected sites throughout the state (plus one in Alabama, to cover the west side of the Florida Panhandle); and the third and final article outlines the results of the net irrigation estimation.
-Since Florida's urban landscape water demand is expected to grow considerably over the next few decades, the use of current information in terms of turfgrass irrigation needs will provide urban irrigators with information to help them reduce water volumes applied and conserve water.
+The first article in the series explains how the weather data were gathered and checked for quality; the second article shows the calculation of evapotranspiration for selected sites throughout the state (plus one in Alabama, to cover the west side of the Florida Panhandle); and the third and final article outlines the results of the net irrigation estimation.
+Since Florida's urban landscape water demand is expected to grow considerably over the next few decades, the use of current information in terms of turfgrass irrigation needs will provide urban irrigators with information to help them reduce the amount of water applied, conserve water, and reduce water bills.

 Objective